Data Storage Facilities

 Disadvantages

 When conducting analyses on the PC issued to you by the Technical Group, you will need to download your research data onto the local storage of your device.
-In such cases, you MUST already have anonymized data in case of a data leak from your local storage.
+In such cases, your research data MUST be pseudonymized.
 Also, downloading all of the research data may take a long time depending on the size of the data set you are analyzing.
 Similarly, such analyses generally can be run much faster on the HPC cluster and may require more RAM (i.e. working memory) than your PC has.
-Finally, your PC can crash at any moment so all data in local storage can be lost; thus you must constantly re-upload your data to High Performance Storage to mitigate potential data loss.
+Finally, your PC can crash at any moment so data in local storage can be lost; thus you must constantly re-upload your data to High Performance Storage to mitigate potential data loss.
 Thus, some disadvantages are:

 • Constant involuntary risk of data loss